tinker-engine/tinker-rfcs/draft/XXXX-configuration_handling/README.md

 configuration values, as expressed via *declarative meta-configuration* or *programmatic configuration*.

+In keeping with the scientific method, the configuration used to launch each execution will itself be saved along with the other outputs from that run of the protocol.
+This is a requirement for reproducibility, and provides an essential ingredient in understanding how the output was produced.

 ### Declarative Meta-Configuration

 In many cases, the user of Tinker Engine will want to run a protocol multiple